 Once the future sale proceeds are forecasted along with the operating and investment cash flows, a discounted cash flow analysis can be completed to calculate the Internal Rate of Return (IRR), Net Present Value (NPV), and Modified Internal Rate of Return (MIRR).

 Next, let’s add some more context to this discussion and look closer at a more complicated real estate proforma.

 Fill out the quick form below and we'll email you your free real estate proforma template.

 How To Create a Detailed Commercial Real Estate Proforma

 A more complicated commercial real estate proforma will follow the same basic structure discussed above, but will include more detail.
 Before we dive into an example, it is important to note that the way a proforma is presented in practice will often vary from one project to another.
 This variation could be driven by differences in the property type, complexity of the project, time frame, sophistication of the parties involved, intended audience, and any other unique circumstances.

 For example, a multifamily development proforma will not look exactly like an already built hotel proforma because these are different property types in different stages of completion with different sources of income.
 The same is true for a condominium project with individual units for sale versus a building occupied by a single tenant with a triple net lease.

-For most commercial properties, tenants sign long term leases that spell out in painstaking detail all of the income a landlord will receive.
-These leases contain all of the details needed to reliably forecast tenant income for years into the future.
-The key is to translate this information “lease by lease” in order to create a more accurate cash flow projection.
+For most commercial properties, tenants sign long-term leases that spell out in painstaking detail all the income a landlord will receive.
+These leases contain all the details needed to reliably forecast tenant income for years into the future.
+The key is to translate this information “lease by lease” to create a more accurate cash flow projection.

 With that said, let’s take a look at what a more detailed proforma looks like for an office, retail, or industrial property: